 UVB rays are the ones that aid in Vitamin D production.
 They also cause us to tan and burn.
 However, it is the body’s natural warning sign when we are getting too much sun exposure.
-When we put sunscreen on, we block UVB rays, and therefore, are not able to get Vitamin D or our body’s warning signal.
+When we put sunscreen on, we block UVB rays, and are not able to get Vitamin D or our body’s warning signal.

 UVA rays are the ones that go deep down into our skin.
 They are NOT blocked by most sunscreens or windows.
 They are the ones that can cause cancer and faster aging of our skin.
-So people wearing conventional sunscreens, sitting in a car, or in their house near a window are not getting beneficial Vitamin D from the sun’s UVB rays, but they are getting damaging UVA rays.
+So people wearing conventional sunscreens, sitting in a car, or in their house near a window are not getting beneficial Vitamin D from the sun’s UVB rays.
+But they are getting damaging UVA rays.

 So…what do we need to do?